Fiction literature about Alaska by Wolf Larsen!

 Literature (from Latin litterae (plural); letter) is the art of written works, and is not bound to published sources (although, under circumstances they can be exempt).
 Literally translated, the word literature means "acquaintance with letters" (as in the "arts and letters").
 The two most basic written literary categories include fiction and non fiction.

-Capitalism Sucks!: the BOOK by Wolf Larsen describing how a privileged minority causes endless human misery throughout the world
+Capitalism Sucks: the BOOK by Wolf Larsen.
+How a privileged few cause endless human misery throughout the world.